The University of Kentucky Cheerleading Squad

 UK won an unprecedented 20th national title at the UCA/UDA College Cheerleading and Dance Team National Championship in Orlando, Fla., finishing ahead of second-place UCF.
 UK has now won an incredible 15 championships since 1995, only being dethroned five times during that span. ... read the full story

 The University of Kentucky Cheerleading program has organized a clinic to help you prepare for true coed stunting and also get you ready for college cheerleading tryouts.
 This clinic has been developed to help individuals who plan to make the transition from high school to college cheerleading.
+However, we allow ages 10 and over to attend this clinc.
 At this clinic, you will get help with coed stunt techniques, tumbling, baskets, and interview skills.

 2013-14 Squads Announced